mukhamadazistholib/marinegeo.github.io/_project-modules/sediment-organic-matter.md

 ---
 layout: project
-title: Seagrass Organic Matter
+title: Sediment Organic Matter
-thumbnail: seagrass_sediment_om_icon.png
+thumbnail: sediment_om_icon.png
 editbutton: true
 links:
   - path: MarineGEO_Sediment-Organic-Matter_Protocol_v0.1.1.pdf
-    name: Seagrass Sediment Organic Matter Protocol
+    name: Sediment Organic Matter Protocol
     icon: save_alt
   - path: MarineGEO_Sediment-Organic-Matter_Fieldsheet_v0.1.pdf
-    name: Seagrass Sediment Organic Matter Fieldsheet
+    name: Sediment Organic Matter Fieldsheet
     icon: save_alt
   - path: https://github.com/MarineGEO/MarineGEO-template-workbooks/raw/master/seagrass-organic-matter/MarineGEO_Seagrass-Organic-Matter_Data-Entry-Template.xlsx
-    name: Seagrass Sediment Organic Matter Data Entry Template
+    name: Sediment Organic Matter Data Entry Template
     icon: save_alt
 redirect_from:
   - /modules/seagrass-sediment-om/
 ---

 ## Overview
 Seagrasses have evolved to live in extremely anoxic sediments, a result of the degradation of high concentrations of organic matter.
 The delivery of organic materials to the benthos is also known to be influenced by properties of the seagrass foodweb, such as epifaunal diversity and the presence of predators.
 Sediment characteristics are therefore linked to both the seagrasses themselves and the community they support.
 Sediment organic matter can be quantified using simple 'loss-on-ignition': the amount of organic material that is burned away at extremely high temperatures relative to more robust inorganic particles.
-This technique entails minimal effort in the field, and requires only a drying oven and combustion furnace.
+This technique entails minimal effort in the field, and requires only a drying oven and combustion furnace in the lab.

 ![seagrass sediment organic matter core]({{site.baseurl}}/assets/modules/seagrass-organic-matter/seagrass_sediment_om_landing_page.jpg)